antonkril/antonkril.github.io/_posts/2014-6-4-method-chaining.md

 $filteredItems = $collection->addDateFilter(today())->getItems();
 ```

-Example above demonstrates problems with mutable state: a call to `addDateFilter` will not have effect.
+Example above demonstrates problems with mutable state: second call to `addDateFilter` will not have effect.
 Client could not know the state of `$collection` at the moment of call to `addDateFilter`.
 To avoid such situations, all objects must be initialized at creation.